Here2Help Coronavirus (COVID-19)

 Here2Help is a community action response to Coronavirus (COVID-19)

-There will be many vulnerable people in our community who will have to self-isolate.
-This site will provide a central location for the vulnerable that are unable to seek help from family, friends and neighbours.
+There are many vulnerable people in our community who have to self-isolate.
+This site provides a central location for the vulnerable who are unable to seek help from family, friends and neighbours.
 You can request help, volunteer to help and find useful resources.

 - if you have symptoms use the NHS 111 online coronavirus service (opens in a new window) to find out what to do